Skip to main content

 Let’s look at how an LLM works.
 Large Language Models start with a corpus—a massive volume of text formatted to be read by a computer.
 In the case of ChatGPT, enormous volumes of text from across the internet including news articles, blog posts, and technical documents was used.

 The Large Language Model digests this massive volume of information, breaking it down into patterns and sequences.
 When we ask ChatGPT questions, its model spits out content with the correct pattern or sequence to answer the question.
-The model has been tuned by its engineers to correctly parse and respond to colloquial prompts.
+Its engineers have tuned the model to parse and respond to colloquial prompts correctly.

 Let’s imagine we ask ChatGPT a question like “how does an internal combustion engine work?”